 You can rent snorkeling gear at shops on the island, or purchase a set for around $35.
 (Target carries them.)

-Poipu Beach Park is good option for families.
+Poipu Beach Park is a good option for families.
 Its protected bay has nice snorkeling, and there are lifeguards, bathrooms and showers onsite.
 Anini Beach, which has the longest reef on Kauai, is another favorite.
-The near-shore water is shallow, and the underwater canyons at reef’s edge are brimming with life.
+The near-shore water is shallow, and the underwater canyons at the reef’s edge are brimming with life at this state park.

 Kauai Backcountry Adventures